awebdeveloper/pre-commit-prettier/README.md

             additional_dependencies: ['tslint-eslint-rules@1.5.0']
 ```

-   To check type or if linter complaints of type
+   To check type or if linter complaints of type but this will slow down your commit

 ```
      hooks:
         -   id: tslint
-            args: ['--program path/to/tsconfig.json','--type-check']
+            args: ['--project','tsconfig.json','--type-check']
 ```